mokuda2/senioryearreflection/_posts/2022-04-04-The-Color-Red.md

 “I don’t think that’s gonna happen.”

-We also watched Spirited Away.
+We also watched _Spirited Away_.
 I really wanted to kiss him, but I also wanted to watch the movie.

 “Do you want to watch the movie?”
 Sam asked as I laid my head against his in the middle of the movie.

 I laughed.
 “Yeah,” I answered.